Originally published: January 2022

-As the pandemic carries on, here are some tips to help you be there for your teen.
+Here are some tips to help you be there for your teen.

 Every day, take a few moments to check in.
 Ask your teen how they’ve been doing and what they’ve been up to.
 Encourage them to share their thoughts, feelings, and challenges.
 Be honest about how things are going with you—this can help open up and normalize conversations around mental health.

 Checking in with your teen can feel more natural while you’re doing an activity together, like eating a meal, driving, or walking the dog.
 If it seems like they just aren’t comfortable opening up with you, help them identify a trusted adult they can turn to if they need help, like a teacher, coach, grandparent, Elder, or faith leader.

 Reassure your teen that you’re there for them, no matter what.
 Give them your full attention—really listen to what they say.
 It’s okay for your teen to feel sad, mad, or upset about something.
 You may not agree or understand, or it may seem silly to you, but their difficulties are real to them.
 Try not to judge.
 Instead, show empathy and compassion.